Regeneron Announces Retirement of Board Chair, Dr. P. Roy Vagelos, Accomplished Physician-Businessman and Industry Luminary

 About Regeneron

-Regeneron (NASDAQ: REGN) is a leading biotechnology company that invents, develops and commercializes life-transforming medicines for people with serious diseases.
+Regeneron REGN is a leading biotechnology company that invents, develops and commercializes life-transforming medicines for people with serious diseases.

 For more information, please visit www.Regeneron.com or follow @Regeneron on Twitter.